-Rorik Helps Families with Their Financial Concerns
+Rorik Helps You with Your Financial Concerns

 After completing the MBA, I passed the challenging 10-hour exam and completed the other requirements to become a CERTIFIED FINANCIAL PLANNER ™ professional.
 Additionally, I passed a rigorous three part exam process and am admitted to practice before the IRS as an Enrolled Agent.